 Prior to the end of the Portland deployment, publication of an OSIR required peer review before submission to the overworked SDOs.
 However, those peers had themselves only been at OSCO for a limited amount of time.
-The Portland deployment, OSCO has implemented a desk officer (DO) role that is a non-supervisory GS-13 team lead, who is a second line of review after the initial peer review.
-Many of these DOs are more experienced collectors, but this is not universally true.
+72 Since the Portland deployment, OSCO has implemented a desk officer (DO) role that is a non-supervisory GS-13 team lead, 73 who is a second line of review after the initial peer review.
+74 Many of these DOs are more experienced collectors, but this is not universally true.
+75